 Quality - Franchise Is it a good business? - Is it a leader in its market(s)? - Does the business have pricing power?
 Does the company have sustainable competitive advantages?
 Is its position improving or deteriorating?
-Quality - Governance Capability and track record of directors and management Suitability of ownership and governance structure What are the track records of key management?
+Quality - Governance Capability and track record of directors and management What are the track records of key management?
 Has the board / management displayed good commercial acumen?
-Are there controlling shareholders with competing interests?
-Is the composition of the board appropriate to the interests of minority shareholders (independence, Board committee structures, diversity, tenure, etc)?
-Alignments of incentives Are incentive structures aligned with generating value for minority shareholders?
-Is compensation at an appropriate level?
-Transparency in reporting Does the company provide clear and open disclosures?
-Does the company provide transparent financial reporting?